pablop16n/web-docs-scorer/README.md

 To adapt the values to particular languages we used the scores and the labels provided by the _>>LANGUAGE_DETECTOR<<_ in a sample of at least 10k documents per language.
 The 50% best language scored documents are selected to extract the ratio of punctuation, bad characters and numbers.
 We extracted the median of these frame of filtered documents, which are saved in `language_adaptation/medians_language.csv`, with `language_adaptation/extract_ratios.py`.
 These data is used in the main script (`crawled_text_qualifier.py`) to create an equivalence of the data.

-If it is applied the current Spanish ratio-score logic to other languages that differ significantly, the ratios would not fit correctly, as can be seen in these histograms.
+If the Spanish ratio-score logic are applied to other languages that differ significantly, the ratios would not fit correctly, as can be seen in these histograms.
 Most of the inputs in this sample would be undesirably penalized:

 ![alt text](example/spanish.png)
 ![alt text](example/korean_non_adapted.png)